Muttonbird

 Walking through the double doors and up the stairs of Muttonbird takes you to a friendly and funky space (decked out with thoughtful quirks, including retro cutlery tins, fly fishing rods and old-school snow skis).
 This could be any top restaurant in the world - if not for the snow-capped mountains seen through the windows.

 With seasonal treats from farmers and producers across Otago and New Zealand, the menu is refined and creative but accessible.
 Focusing on simple food done well, Muttonbird's dishes allow food to be the star.
-Regularly changing smaller and larger plates encourage sharing and relaxed dining (think blooming onion with bay leaf salt and vinegar and havoc pork hock with lettuce cups).
+Regularly changing smaller and larger plates encourages sharing and relaxed dining (think blooming onion with bay leaf salt and vinegar and pork hock with lettuce cups).
 Drinks include whistle-wetters such as local craft beer, wine and elderflower negronis.

 So whether you’re a local or in town to get your Central Otago fix, make sure Muttonbird is on your list.